 Simple English definitions for legal terms

-Read a random definition: no par
+Read a random definition: certificate of holder of attached property

 A civil action is when someone sues another person or company because they believe they have been wronged.
 This is different from a criminal case, which is when the government prosecutes someone for breaking the law.
 In a civil case, the person who starts the lawsuit is called the plaintiff, and the person being sued is called the defendant.
 Common reasons for a civil case include breaking a contract, hurting someone, or saying something untrue about them.
 To win, the plaintiff must show how they were hurt and how the defendant caused it, and ask the court to help them by giving them money or making the defendant stop doing something.